MarthGimenzo/fleetwoodmacwebsite/README.md

 4. Fan users want to book Fleetwood Mac for an event;

 5. Potential fans want to learn about the band and their identity;
-6. Potential fans want to see and hear clips froom the back catalog of the band;
+6. Potential fans want to see and hear clips from the back catalog of the band;
 7. Potential fans want to book Fleetwood Mac for an event.

 ### Mock Ups